-Homer is regarded as one of the greatest and most influential authors of all time.
+Homer is considered one of the most revered and influential authors in history.

 Homer was expected to win, and answered all of Hesiod's questions and puzzles with ease.